dbojan/encrypted-stream-test/README.md

 **news**

 2026-06-17-1
 **https://github.com/glitport/AuthoIPTV/ can actually play encrypted channels on pc!
-Well done!**
+Well done!** (note this app is freeware, source code is not available)

 <br>
 <br>